Dripdrop12/ipardalis/content/how-long-is-a-chameleons-tongue.md

 Anderson, Christopher V., and Stephen M. Deban.
 2010.
 "Ballistic Tongue Projection in Chameleons Maintains High Performance at Low Temperature." *Proceedings of the National Academy of Sciences* 107 (12): 5495--99. <https://doi.org/10.1073/pnas.0910778107>.

 Debray, Alexis.
 2011.
 "Manipulators Inspired by the Tongue of the Chameleon." *Bioinspiration & Biomimetics* 6 (2): 026002. <https://doi.org/10.1088/1748-3182/6/2/026002>.

+Kalisch, Ken.
+2003.
+"The Oddities of the Chameleon - The Tongue." *Chameleons!
+Online E-Zine*. http://www.chameleonnews.com/03JulKalischTongue.html.

 Shunyuan Xiao, Sophie Allard, Marc Srour.
 2023.
 "A Biomechanical Review of Animal Tongue Functions." *Bioengineering Hyperbook*.